AliceO2Group/QualityControl/README.md

 4. Build/install the QualityControl, its GUI (qcg) and the readout.
 The simplest is to use the metapackage `flpproto`.
     * `aliBuild build flpproto --default o2`

-5. Install GLFW to have GUIs in the DPL (optional).
-On CC7 install `glfw-devel` from epel repository:
+5. Install GLFW to have GUIs in the DPL (optional, DPL GUIs do not work in containers).
-    * `sudo yum install glfw-devel --enablerepo=epel`
+    * On CC7 : `sudo yum install glfw-devel --enablerepo=epel`
+    * On Mac : `brew install glfw`

 Note :  you can also use the alibuild "defaults" called `o2-dataflow` to avoid building simulation related packages.